Practical advice on how to help

 Behave naturally with Kate and get to know her.
 If she mentions her illness, ask her to let you know if there is anything you can do to help on the trip.

-Managers and employers have an important role in supporting workers with a mental illness.
+Managers and employers have an important role in supporting workers with a mental health issue.

-If an employee has disclosed that they have a mental illness, it is important to be willing to talk about their condition with them and to express support.
+If an employee has disclosed that they have a mental health issues, it is important to be willing to talk about their condition with them and to express support.
 This support from management can make a great difference to someone’s conﬁdence and ability to work well.

 At the same time, it is important to be frank about any productivity issues involved and how you can work together to address these – emphasise strengths and then look at areas where support is needed.